Sister Souljah moment: Early 2000s

+2020s

 On August 28, 2020, conservative pundits George Will and Amanda Carpenter called on Democratic presidential nominee Joe Biden to have a "Sister Souljah moment" to distance himself from the violence of the Kenosha protests, which occurred against the backdrop of the police shooting of Jacob Blake, an African American man.
-Two days prior, Biden had already released a statement vaguely condemning violence, which the commentators viewed as inadequate.
+Two days prior, Biden had already released a statement condemning violence at protests, which the commentators viewed as inadequate.